Naveen-oops/SBSPS-Challenge-4085-Sentimental-Analysis-of-COVID-19-tweets---Visualization-Dashboard/README.md

 https://youtu.be/o2E_ILE8qyE

 # Main problem Statement
-The main problem statement of our project is the creation of visualisation dashboard to do the sentimental analysis of covid tweets in India.
+The main problem statement of our project is to do the sentimental analysis of covid 19 tweets in India.We then build a visualization dashboard which is helpful in understanding the results visually.
 Our approach to this problem comprises of three modules namely <br>
 --->live sentimental analysis,<br>
 --->past tweet analysis and<br>